-Use chlorine bleach with cautin, as it is highly volatile and can irritae skin and eyes.
-It should only be used in a well-ventilated area.
-Mix fresh solutions just before use.
-It's half-life, (the time required for a 50% reduction in the strength of a chlorine solution) is only two hours.
-Chlorine is also corrosive.
-Repeated use may be harmful to plastics or metals.
+Clorox (sodium hypochlorite) can be volatile, and irritating to skin and eyes.
+For your personal safety, it should be used in a well-ventilated area.
+Mix fresh solutions every two hours because its efficacy drops, as the chlorine gas is lost at the liquid surface.
+Exposure to sunlight also reduces its efficacy.
 Sodium hypochlorite can also be phytotoxic to certain sensitive plants, such as poinsettias and begonias.
-Walks, benches, tools, and plant containers can be treated in nurseries.
+Walks, benches, tools and plant containers can be treated in nurseries.

-Figure 3: Phytotoxicity damage to poinsettia and begonia from chlorine bleach.
-Photos by L. Pundt
+Figure 3: Phytotoxicity damage to poinsettia from chlorine bleach.
+Photo by L. Pundt